scribe-security/docs/docs/ci-integrations/github/actions/action-verify.md

 ## Attestations
-Attestations SBOMs allows you to sign and verify your SBOM targets.
+Attestations SBOMs allows you to sign and verify your SBOM targets. <br />
-Attestations allow you to connect PKI-based identities to your evidence and policy management.
+Attestations allow you to connect PKI-based identities to your evidence and policy management.  <br />
 Supported outputs:
 - In-toto statements - cyclonedx BOM, SLSA Provenance
 - In-toto predicate - cyclonedx, BOM, SLSA Provenance